 For the purposes of the Social Security Act 1991, you must show that you are legally responsible (whether alone or jointly with another person) for the day-to-day care, welfare and development of the dependent child and the dependent child is in your care.

 Family Home Guarantee applicants can be either first home buyers or previous owners who do not currently own a home.

 To be eligible, you must not currently have:

 For more information and to discuss individual circumstances, contact a Participating Lender.

 Under the FHG, a property must be a ‘residential property’ to be considered eligible.
 Eligible residential properties include:

 Use the postcode search tool to look up the property price caps for your location.

-To be eligible for this Scheme, the contract of sale and (if applicable) eligible building contract may have particular dates when they can be signed by you.
-There are no exceptions from these required dates.
+To be eligible for the FHG, the contract of sale and (if applicable) eligible building contract may have specific dates when they can be signed by the home buyer.
+There are no exceptions to these required dates.